SAIF: Sparse Adversarial and Imperceptible Attack Framework: Results on additional dataset

 \subsection{Quantitative Results}

 We run all attacks for a range of $\epsilon$ and $k$, and report the results in Tables \ref{tab:results-cifar},\ref{tab:results-cifar-tar}.

-The ASR for the untargeted attack is reported in Table \ref{tab:results-cifar}.
-SAIF consistently outperforms SparseFool \cite{modas2019sparsefool} and GreedyFool \cite{dong2020greedyfool} on all sparsity and magnitude constraints.
-Similar results for targeted attacks are reported in Table \ref{tab:results-cifar-tar}.
+The ASR for untargeted attack is reported in Table \ref{tab:results-cifar}.
+SAIF consistently outperforms SparseFool \citep{modas2019sparsefool} and GreedyFool \citep{dong2020greedyfool} on all sparsity and magnitude constraints.
+Similar results are obtained for targeted attacks, reported in Table \ref{tab:results-cifar-tar}.
 The target classes are randomly chosen in all experiments.